How to Create Guiding Principles A Values Framework Quiz Define Moral Standards of Conduct

 A score between zero and a positive four indicates you are at a crossroads.
 You are likely struggling with religion’s contradictions, but you can’t make the break to freedom.
 You also are likely to have social or business ties within a religious community.

 If you scored negative, one to five, you are a staunch religious follower.
-You are likely an extremist or religious leader if you scored negative from six to nine.
+If you scored minus six to nine, you are likely an extremist or religious leader.

 Now that you have scored the nine-question quiz, you have the data to make positive changes.
 Look at the questions where you scored negative points.
-These are the places you can make changes to produce a healthier mindset.
-Here is our list of guiding principles:
+These are the places you can change and produce a healthier mindset.
+Here is our list of guiding moral principles:

 Take each of these nine elements and ask yourself, What does it mean to me?
-Here’s how to create guiding principles that are personalized and meaningful.
+Everyone should learn how to create guiding principles.
+Here are some examples of responses to this question.

 To me, rational thinking, not superstition, means I will use rational thinking.
 This mindset will help me overcome the harmful superstitions of religious extremism.
 I reject ideas such as racial superiority and intolerance of sexual orientation.

 To me, ethics, not dogma, means relying on my internal compass to guide my decisions.
-I am a proponent of the pre-Abrahamic philosophy found in ancient cultures.
+I advocate pre-Abrahamic philosophy found in ancient cultures.
 These are Truth, Justice, Harmony, Balance, Order, Propriety, and Reciprocity.
-I reject the patriarchal, misogynistic, antiquated code of the Babylonian Hammabri found in the text known as the Bible.
+I reject the patriarchal, misogynistic, antiquated code of the Babylonian Hammurabi found in the text known as the Bible.

 Conclusion

-These guidelines provide antidotes to the mythology and superstition of religion.
+These guidelines provide antidotes to religion’s mythology and superstition.
 They end the need for fear-based ideology and provide clarity and perspective against nationalism.
-These are remedies for superstition and mythology.
-They eliminate the need for fear-based doctrine.
-Plus, they provide clarity and perspective against nationalism.

 References